On the boundaries of highly connected, almost closed manifolds: Vanishing curves in Adams spectral sequences, by Robert Burklund

 of orientation-preserving diffeomorphisms of $W_{g}$.
-The first homotopy group $\pi_1(\mathcal{M}_{g})$ is one of the most important examples of a higher dimensional mapping class group; the first homology group $H_1(\mathcal{M}_{g};\mathbb{Z})$ is its abelianization.
+The first homotopy group $\pi_1(\mathcal{M}_{g})$ is an example of a higher dimensional mapping class group; it is the group of isotopy classes of orientation-preserving diffeomorphisms of $W_g$ (so, for example, $\pi_1 \mathcal{M}_0 \cong \Theta_{2n+1}$).
+The first homology group $H_1(\mathcal{M}_{g};\mathbb{Z})$ is the abelianization of this mapping class group.
 Higher cohomology groups, such as $H^2(\mathcal{M}_g;\mathbb{Z})$, include Miller--Morita--Mumford characteristic classes of bundles with fiber $W_{g}$.
 At least for some values of $n$ and $g$, our theorems have something to say about each of these groups.

 \begin{rec} Suppose $n \ge 3$, and consider the mapping class group $\pi_1(\mathcal{M}_g)$.
 This group was determined up to two extension problems by Kreck \cite{Kreck}.
 Following Krannich \cite{KrannichMappingClass}, we write these extensions as